Official Medical Sponsor of the Pittsburgh Marathon

-- Next to the medical tent will be a unit especially for the wheelchair athletes, staffed by a group of specialists from the UPMC Rehabilitation Institute.
+Next to the medical tent will be a unit for the wheelchair athletes, staffed by experts from the UPMC Rehabilitation Institute.

-- The City of Pittsburgh’s Bureau of EMS and volunteer EMS personnel from surrounding communities will provide and operate more than 25 ambulances on race day.
+The City of Pittsburgh’s Bureau of EMS and volunteers from nearby communities will provide and manage more than 25 ambulances on race day.

-- The medical team expects to use the following supplies, provided by UPMC Sports Medicine, for runners on race day:
+The team expects to use the following medical supplies, provided by UPMC Sports Medicine, on race day:

 - 18,000 blankets